Koh Yao Noi - A Quiet Island Surprise Off The Coast Of Phuket

 When Should I Visit Koh Yao Noi?

-Like most of the western coast of Thailand, the best time to visit Koh Yao Noi is during the dry season between January and April.
+Like most of the western coast of Thailand, the best time to visit Koh Yao Noi is during the dry season between November and April.
 During this time, the weather will be dry and sunny and perfect for beach times.
-This is the peak season for tourists in Thailand so the prices will be higher, beaches more popular and accommodation busier.
+The dry season on Koh Yao Noi is also the peak season for tourism on the island to prices will be higher, beaches more popular and accommodation busier.

-We visited during February and we had great weather with only a couple of overcast days and the beaches were quiet.
-Although our accommodation was fully booked.
+We visited during February and we had great weather with only a couple of overcast days.
+Although it was the peak season and accommodation fully booked, the island did not feel overly busy and the beaches were extremely quiet!

 Accommodation on Koh Yao Noi